Axway-API-Management-Plus/apim-service-broker/CloudController/Tests.md

 - An Application is created with the name FE_BIC_<WebServiceName>_App
 ```

-##For unbinding
+## For unbinding
-The shell script ìcf_unbind-service.shî can be used to simulate the Cloud Controller
+The shell script ‚Äúcf_unbind-service.sh‚Äù can be used to simulate the Cloud Controller
 **Setup:**
 The following variables must be set:
 ```